josteph/website/docs/esbuild-exploration.md

 You can make esbuild to become either a bundler, or just simply use it as a compiler in replacement of babel.

 ?> ⚠️
-esbuild doesn't fully support **es5** syntax yet, you might want to reconsider about this before migrating from babel.
+esbuild doesn't fully support **es5** syntax yet, you might want to reconsider about shipping stuffs with esbuild to old browsers.
 You can read about it in this [thread](https://github.com/evanw/esbuild/issues/297).

 ## Replacing Babel